mcanthony/tonic-image-builder/docs/api/LookupTable.md

 This generate a precomputed table for the lookuptable.

-If __trigger__ is true, this will trigger the following change event
+If __trigger__ is true, this will trigger the following change event:

 ```js
 {